privacyidea/privacyidea/doc/faq/ha-setups.rst

 .. figure:: images/ha-one-dbms.png
    :width: 500

-If you already have a high available, redundant DBMS which might even be addressable via one cluster IP address the configuration is fairly simple.
+If you already have a high available, redundant DBMS - like MariaDB Galera Cluster - which might even be addressable via one cluster IP address the configuration is fairly simple.
 In such a case you can configure the same ``SQLALCHEMY_DATABASE_URI`` on all instances.